 Non-ASHA CE Registry users: Maintain your course records and please keep your registry status current in your NANT account.
 Update your NANT account with your ASHA number if your registry status changes.
 NANT is not responsible for tracking your registry usage.

 PT CE Credit: This activity has been approved by the Texas Board of Physical Therapy Examiners for 1.00 CCUs for PTs and PTAs.

 NANT is recognized by the New York State Education Department’s State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.

-Nursing Contact Hours: This continuing nursing education activity was approved by The Ohio Nurses Association, an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91) Activity # 22618.
+Nursing Contact Hours: This nursing continuing professional development activity was approved by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation (OBN-001-91) Activity # 22618.
 Contact Hours: 1.0.
 Approval valid through 10/01/2021.